pret/pokecrystal/docs/bugs_and_glitches.md

 ### Pokémon deposited in the Day-Care might lose experience

 When a Pokémon is withdrawn from the Day-Care, its Exp.
 Points are reset to the minimum required for its level.
-This means that if it hasn't gained any levels, it may lose experience.
+This means that if it hadn't gained any levels while in the Day-Care, it may lose experience.

 **Fix:** Edit `RetrieveBreedmon` in [engine/pokemon/move_mon.asm](https://github.com/pret/pokecrystal/blob/master/engine/pokemon/move_mon.asm):